The Lankenau Institute for Medical Research

 Awards and Honors

 Recently, Dr. Mandik-Nayak identified a pathway that triggers the activation of autoreactive T and B cells during the development of arthritis.
-This pathway involves IDO (indoleamine 2,3-dioxygenase), an enzyme implicated in immune regulation.
+This pathway involves an enzyme implicated in immune regulation, IDO (indoleamine 2,3-dioxygenase).
 IDO activity is elevated in arthritis patients.
-Dr. Mandik-Nayak’s recent data demonstrated that removal of IDO activity interferes with immune cell activation and arthritis development, suggesting that IDO could instigate the disease process.
+Dr. Mandik-Nayak’s recent data demonstrate that inhibiting IDO activity interferes with immune cell activation and arthritis development, suggesting that the IDO pathway is an important mediator of the disease process.